 For corporations, this document will set up the board of directors that begin the governing.
 It will also appoint the corporate officers, including the president, treasurer, secretary, and others.
 The corporate bylaws should include the specific responsibilities of each position, as this eliminates potential confusion in the future.

 Under Wyoming law, you must appoint a registered agent in the state as part of this document.
 This agent accepts notices of lawsuits and similar processes for the company.
-The secretary of state asks for the name of the filer: For an LLC, this is the organizer, and for a corporation, this is the incorporator.
+The Secretary of State asks for the name of the filer: For an LLC, this is the organizer, and for a corporation, this is the incorporator.
 To maintain your privacy, we recommend that you have us set up your company: We'll act as your registered agent and provide governing documents, making it easy for you to start a business while staying anonymous.

-It's fairly easy to open a business bank account .You will need to show the bank your articles of incorporation or organization, the corporate bylaws or operating agreement, your EIN, and the initial resolution that authorizes account openings.
-We provide all these, save the EIN, as part of our standard $199 package.
-You may obtain an EIN yourself or select the choice on our order form.
+It's fairly easy to open a business bank account.
+You will need to show the bank your articles of incorporation or organization, the corporate bylaws or operating agreement, your EIN, and the initial resolution that authorizes account openings.
+We provide the documents as part of our standard formation service, starting at $99 plus state fees.
+You may obtain an EIN yourself or select a bundle that includes an EIN on our order form.

 Wyoming does not require business licenses, unlike Nevada, which charges hundreds of dollars for essentially nothing.
 Some industries are exceptions that will require a license, though.
 This step is required for those with business related to wildlife, transportation, insurance, fire prevention, electricity, banking, and food.
 Specific other professions also require licensing, including medicine, law, barbershops, athletic training, and more.
 But this requirement will always only apply to a subsidiary Wyoming LLC: A holding company does not do business directly, so you will not need a business license for it.

 It is generally easiest to create a Wyoming holding company first and the subsidiaries second.
-You will list the owner of the subsidiaries as the holding company so the initial documents can be drafted correctly.
+You will list the owner of the subsidiaries as the holding company, so the initial documents can be drafted correctly.
 If you already have existing companies and want to move them under your Wyoming holding company, then you will need to change the operating agreement or bylaws of each subsidiary company to reflect the new owner.

-Starting a holding company is not significantly different than forming a traditional LLC or Corporation.
+Starting a holding company is not significantly different from forming a traditional LLC or Corporation.
 The filing process is the same, but the difference comes in how the company operates and how the internal documents are structured, e.g. the operating agreement.

 A holding company should be setup to provide privacy, asset protection, minimize taxes, and enhance flexibility when investing across various asset classes.